 Squeegee any standing water off your lumber.
 If necessary, plug in fans throughout your construction site.
-Drying lumber reduces the likelihood of mold formation but it does not guarantee the wood will remain free of mold.
+Drying lumber reduces the likelihood of mold formation but it does not guarantee it will remain free of mold on lumber.
 Lumber that is exposed to moisture after it has been dried will support mold growth.

 Removing Mold from Lumber

 There are quite a few commercial products available for removing mold on lumber.
 The U.S. Environmental Protection Agency recommends wet vacuuming the area, scrubbing with a solution of water and mild detergent, then drying and vacuuming with a vacuum equipped with ahigh-efficiency particulate air (HEPA) filter.